risc0/risc0/website/api_versioned_docs/version-0.20/zkvm/optimization.md

 If you are writing a guest with a large input, and only part of it is needed for the computation, consider splitting it into some notion of a chunks and building it as a Merkle tree.
-You can use the [code for Where’s Waldo][waldo-merkle] as a starting point.
+You can use the [code for Where's Waldo][waldo-merkle] as a starting point.

 ### Cryptography in the guest can utilize accelerator circuits

-RISC Zero’s riscv32im implementation includes a number of special purpose operations, including two “accelerators” for cryptographic functions: SHA-256 and [256-bit modular multiplication][bigint].
-By implementing these operations directly in the “hardware” of the zkVM, programs that use these accelerators execute faster and can be proven with significantly less resources [^3].
+RISC Zero's riscv32im implementation includes a number of special purpose operations, including two "accelerators" for cryptographic functions: SHA-256 and [256-bit modular multiplication][bigint].
+By implementing these operations directly in the "hardware" of the zkVM, programs that use these accelerators execute faster and can be proven with significantly less resources [^3].

 For more information about cryptography acceleration, [cryptography